TypeStrong/ts-node/CONTRIBUTING.md

 ```
 yarn
 yarn build
-yarn test-local
+yarn test
 yarn fmt
 ```

-`npm prepare` / `yarn prepare` is maintained so that anyone can install `ts-node` from git, which is useful for testing experimental branches and unreleased features.
+`yarn prepack` / `pnpm prepack`/ `npm prepare` are maintained so that anyone can install `ts-node` from git, which is useful for testing experimental branches and unreleased features.

 Source lives in `src` and is compiled to `dist`.
 Some shim files live outside of `src` so that they can be imported at certain paths.
 For example, to allow users to import `ts-node/register`, we have `register/index.js` which is a shim to